ubalklen/Artificial-Intelligence-Course-Notes/uncertainty.md

 In both examples, the parameter λ gives the flexibility of producing different variations of the same distribution.
 So, strictly  speaking, they both are families of distributions.

+>**The Probability of Single Element of a Continuous Domain**
+>
+>You may have been confused with the fact that, in a continuous domain, the probability of an exact single element of that domains is zero.
+This not intuitive.
+If every element of a set has zero probability, how the probability of some event is not?
+>
+>Unfortunately, I don't have a definite answer for this.
+It all boils down to the way our brain interprets the infinite, which is known as being unintuitive for human beings.
+The answer maybe trivial to a mathematician, but it's definitely not to me and I guess to other people.
+>
+>Still, this incomprehension bothers me.
+But I've been able to find some explanations that are somewhat convincing.
+In the end, I elaborate myself an argument that allows me to sleep at night.
+>
+>The first explanation for this paradox is considering the case when the probability of any event must be equal to the others.
+Then, if the probability of an element is greater than 0, the probability of all other elements are the same positive number.
+But in this case, the total probability won't some up to 1.
+There are infinite elements in the set and if you sum their probabilities, even if they were small, this will result in infinite.
+So we say the probability of a single event is 0.
+>
+>But the explanation I find more intuitive is that *Pr(X = x) = 0* in a continuous domain because a continuous domain is an uncountable set and it's **physically** impossible to pick a number from an uncountable set.
+Grossly speaking, an uncountable set is one that you can't elaborate an algorithm to count all its elements.
+This is not because the set is infinite.
+The set of the natural numbers is infinite, but still countable.
+I can devise an algorithm that count all the natural numbers by going from 0 to 1, then to 2, than 3 and so on.
+>
+>To illustrate the physical impossibility of picking a specific number in an uncountable set, let's do a thought experiment.
+Imagine there is a line segment that represents all real numbers from 0 to 1.
+Your task is to mark a specific point on this line with a pen.
+Let's say the point you have to mark is 0.75.
+You will end up with something like this:
+>
+>Now imagine I have an extraterrestrial ultra-powered microscope that can zoom in infinitely.
+I use this device and zoom in all the way to the point you marked.
+Now I see your pen's mark as a big circle.
+I say: "Hey, you didn't mark the exact point right.
+You also marked some points ahead and behind 0.75.
+I can see 0.750001 and 0.74999 also marked.
+Do it again, but this time mark only the number 0.75, would you?"
+>
+>Then you get a new pen with a finer tip and precisely mark the 0.75.
+Again, I use my microscope.
+And again, I can adjust it to see a big circle.
+"I still can see 0.7500000001 and 0.74999999999.
+Try again".
+>
+>And then you got another pen, and another and another.
+And every time I will be able to zoom in your mark and see that, in reality, you didn't mark a single point, but a range instead.
+>
+>The same goes to probabilities in uncountable domains.
+They're zero for an exact event because you can never, ever pick an exact element from that set.
+All you can do is pick a range of elements and that range can have a probability greater than 0.
+>
+>If you are now wondering how the hell this happened, it's because real numbers aren't really real!
+Mathematics is a creation of humans to try to understand the world around, but it's not a perfect representation of reality.

 ## Independence
 In a **probability model**, we usually identify more than one random variable.
 We say that two random variables are **independent** if the output of one variable doesn't affect the probability of the other.
 For example, if you throw one die and one coin, the fact that the die outputs 6 doesn't influence the output of the coin (it still has the same probability of producing heads or tails had you only thrown the coin).
 In mathematical notation, the random variables *X* and *Y* are said to be independent if *P(X | Y) = P(X)* and *P(Y | X) = P(Y)*, where *P(X | Y)* reads "probability of X given that Y occurred" and is called **conditional probability**.